ttreeagency/ContentObjectProxy.Manager/README.md

 # Content Object Proxy Manager

+**Warning**: This package is NOT generic, it's developped for one of our big project, using this package outside of the project will not work.
+But many feature can be use in a generic way and if we need this package for an other project, we will refactor it.
+We decide to opensource the package, because you can learn some stuff by reading the code.
+Enjoy.

 This package contains a backend module for Neos CMS to manager content object proxy (doctrine entities proxied in the content repository).